not-vibhu/flight-declaration-protocol-development/README.md

 ## Get involved

 External contributions are welcome.
-Each proposal will be carefully considered by the Project Management Committee.
-You can reach out to the committee by writing to flight-declaration-pmc@utm.aero
+The best way to provide feedback and get involved is to open new issues and comment on existing open ones.